 The suspension spring on your clock needs to be replaced if its kinked or distorted.
 Read More »

-Here you will find parts to replace your 400 day anniversary clock parts such as suspension springs.
 The suspension spring is the part on the back of the clock that supports the pendulum balls in the air.
-These get kinked or distorted and the clock will not run any longer.
+This is almost always the fist issue to deal with to get the clock running.
 This happens when someone is not familiar with the clock and they move it from here to there with the pendulum getting knocked around and the spring gets twisted and kinked.